oiraqi/eas/P1-Big-Picture/README.md

 <p align="center"><img src="SOA.png"><br/><b>Figure 4.
 SOA Model</b></p>

 #### Note
-SOA is not specific to the multi-tier architecture, but enhances it.
+SOA is not specific to the multi-tier model, but enhances it.

 #### Discussion: Advantages?
 Drawbacks?